Compu-Med Vocational Careers strives to make education affordable. CMVC is certified by the U.S. Department of Education for Title IV funds.

 Tuition assistance and financial aid is available, and there are a variety of grants, loans, scholarships, and other options available.
 These programs are designed to help applicants provide Title IV to continue their education.
 Financial Aid is available for those who qualify.

-Financial Aid Officers assist the student with financial planning.
-Title IV Financial Aid is available for those students who qualify.
-Title IV supported by the United State Department of Education is designated to applicants who have limited financial resources.
-To apply for financial aid, student must complete the Free Application for Federal Student Aid (FAFSA).
+CMVC Financial Aid Officers assist the student with financial planning.
+To apply for financial aid, students must complete the Free Application for Federal Student Aid (FAFSA).

 Applying for Financial Aid

 Some documents needed to apply for Federal Financial Aid: